Eurosystem's asset purchase programmes

 The Governing Council of the European Central Bank (ECB), as part of its mandate to maintain price stability, has launched a number of asset purchase programmes in recent years.

-In an environment where key ECB interest rates are at record low levels, asset purchases provide monetary stimulus to the economy.
+In an environment of low key ECB interest rates, asset purchases provide monetary stimulus to the economy.

-These purchases enhance the expansionary stance of monetary and financing conditions, making recourse to financing cheaper for governments, firms and households, thus supporting investment and consumption and ultimately contributing to a return of inflation to levels below but close to 2%.
+These purchases accentuate the expansionary nature of monetary and financial conditions, making recourse to financing cheaper for governments, firms and households.
+Hence they tend to support investment and consumption and preserve ample liquidity conditions.

-- The asset-backed securities purchase programme (ABSPP), announced on 2 October 2014;
+- asset-backed securities purchase programme (ABSPP), announced on 2 October 2014;

-The Banco de Portugal has been involved in the implementation of the PSPP, the PEPP and the CBPP3 since the beginning, conducting purchases in the secondary market in the first two cases and in the primary and secondary markets in the third.
+The Banco de Portugal has been involved in the implementation of the PSPP, the PEPP and the CBPP3 since their inception, carrying out purchases in the secondary market for the first two programmes and in the primary and secondary markets for the CBPP3.

-The CSPP is implemented by a limited number of national central banks.
-The Nationale Bank van België/Banque Nationale de Belgique is responsible for implementing the CSPP in nine jurisdictions, including the Portuguese corporate bond market.
+The implementation of the CSPP is carried out by a limited number of national central banks.
+Nationale Bank van België/Banque nationale de Belgique was responsible for implementing the CSPP in nine jurisdictions, including the Portuguese corporate bond market.

-Similarly, the implementation of the ABSPP is carried out by a limited number of central banks, with the Banque de France being responsible for purchasing securities in five jurisdictions, including Portuguese asset-backed securities.
+The implementation of the ABSPP is also carried out by a limited number of central banks.
+In this case, Banque de France was responsible for purchasing the securities in five jurisdictions, including Portuguese asset-backed securities.

 Lending of holdings purchased by the Eurosystem under the public sector purchase programme (PSPP) and the pandemic emergency purchase programme (PEPP)

-The securities purchased by the Eurosystem under the PSPP and the PEPP are made available for securities lending in a decentralised manner by a number of central banks.
+Securities purchased by the Eurosystem under the PSPP and PEPP have been made available for decentralised securities lending by a number of central banks.

 The aim of securities lending is to support bond and repo market liquidity.

-The primary targets are market participants with market making obligations.
+The Eurosystem is primarily targeting market participants with market-making obligations.

-Further details on the securities lending arrangements of both the ECB and the national central banks can be found on the ECB’s website.
+Further details on the securities lending arrangements of both the ECB and the Eurosystem central banks can be found on the ECB’s website.

 The Banco de Portugal also participates in the Euroclear Bank SA/NV and Clearstream Banking S.A.
-(CBL) Securities Lending and Borrowing Programmes for the purpose of mitigating settlement failures.
-The terms and conditions of the programmes are the standard conditions defined by Euroclear Bank SA/NV and Clearstream Banking S.A.
+(CBL) programmes for mitigating settlement fails.
+The terms and conditions of these programmes are those defined by Euroclear Bank SA/NV and Clearstream Banking S.A.
 (CBL).